Queen's Edinburgh Light Infantry Militia: 3rd (Reserve) Battalion

 The battalion was embodied at Glencorse Barracks on the outbreak of World War I under the command of the Earl of Ellesmere and went to its war station at Weymouth, Dorset.
 As well as its coast defence duties, the battalion's role was to train and form drafts of reservists, special reservists, recruits and returning wounded for the regular battalions of the Royal Scots.
 In May 1915 the 3rd Bn returned to Edinburgh until the end of 1917 when it was sent to Ireland.
 There it was stationed at Mullingar until the end of the war.
 The battalion was disembodied on 5 July 1919 when the remaining personnel were drafted to the 2nd Bn.

 The battalion's honorary colonel, Lord Henry Montagu-Douglas Scott, was appointed to command the 1st Public Schools Battalion, Royal Fusiliers, in September 1914, and he also commanded service battalion of the Bedfordshire Regiment.
-After the war Scott founded the Royal Scots Club Edinburgh in 1921 as a memorial to the fallen soldiers of the Royal Scots, making membership of the club open to all ranks.
+After the war Scott founded the Royal Scots Club in 1921 as a memorial to the fallen soldiers of the Royal Scots, making membership of the club open to all ranks.